0xDani3l/DashPi/README.md

 # DashPi
-A Raspberry Pi Based GPS Dashcam Smart Car-Computer thing for your Car

-The DashPi at is a Raspberry Pi based GPS Dashcam which can be customised to perform a wide variety tasks such as Car Diagnostics, Media playing, or even object detection.
+The DashPi at is a Raspberry Pi based Car Computer which can be customised to perform a wide variety tasks such as car diagnostics, GPS navigation, dashcam recording, and object detection.

 Github Page: